-Have you ever wondered how the rails and shelves at major retail stores are stocked with the latest must-have products?
-Much of it is down to the people working behind the scenes in buying and merchandising departments.
+Have you ever wondered how the rails and shelves at major retail stores are stocked with the latest products?
+Much of it is down to those working in buying and merchandising departments

 Why choose buying and merchandising?